-The key criteria outlined in the Matrix guide companies setting a Landscape Engagement target in assessing and prioritizing landscape initiatives in which companies will engage.

-More broadly, the Matrix can guide company investment and action in landscape initiatives and stimulate the adoption of transparent reporting systems through which a company can demonstrate its contribution to the actions and processes that form the core of the initiative.
+The key criteria outlined in the Maturity Matrix guide companies setting a Landscape Engagement target in assessing and prioritizing landscape initiatives for their engagement.
+More broadly, the Maturity Matrix can guide company investment and action in landscape initiatives and stimulate the adoption of transparent reporting systems through which a company can demonstrate its contribution to the actions and processes that form the core of the initiative.